2 1/2 (out of 4)

 Greek filmmaker Yorgos Lanthimos acquired the attention of many an American film viewer (myself included) with his idiosyncratic romance The Lobster.
 The Killing of a Sacred Deer is a slightly more conventional next step in his directing career, but a prickly, perverse one at that.

 There’s nothing metaphorical occurring here per se as in Lanthimos' past work, and the real world sensibility makes Sacred Deer’s smallest touches of oddity feel ever more wrong.
-I can see this film being torture for viewers as much as it is for Steven Murphy, but sympathy is not asked for nor encouraged for in partaking in such a psychologically maddening affair.
+I can see this film being torture for some viewers as much as it is for Steven Murphy, but sympathy is not asked for nor encouraged in partaking in such a psychologically maddening affair.

 3 (out of 4)